ncu-dart/Hypernym-and-Hyponym-Detection-Based-on-Auxiliary-Sentences-and-the-BERT-Model/README.md

 ```
 to train with your own parameters.

+* Use create_negative_dataset.py to generate task1 negative dataset for PosNeg model.
 # Evaluation
-first, go to the path
+* First, go to the path
 ```
 cd code
 cd evaluate
 ```
 ## Task1 Evaluation
-use
+* Use
 ```
 $python eval_task1_BERT.py -model_path MODEL_PATH    <path to model>
 ```